telerik/report-server-docs/user-guide/scheduled-tasks-management.md

 ## Subscribers View

 From the **Subscribers** view, you can manage who will receive the created documents as mail attachments.
-A subscriber can be an existing report server user or an external user which is represented through his email.
+A subscriber can be an existing report server user or an external user which is represented through e-mail address.
 The external emails should be separated with semicolon (;) or comma (,).

 > When there is an error during the report processing or a general error in the task execution, mails will be sent to the **System Administrator** and **Report Creator** [roles]({%slug user-roles%}) only.